JaspreetKhela/service-robot/README.md

 ### Features
 This application allows a customer to enter responses to form questions.

-This application uses the following technologies:
+This application uses the following front-end technologies:
 * HTML5
 * Bootstrap CSS Library